AmelCMM/Amel-AES-File-Encryption/README.md

 # 🛡 Amel AES File Encryptor

 A desktop file encryption tool built with PyQt6 and AES-256-GCM.
-Encrypt any file with a password and decrypt it later — the original filename is preserved inside the encrypted blob.
+Encrypt any file with a password — the original filename is preserved inside the encrypted blob with zero plaintext metadata leakage.

 ---